 - On average, one person is added to the transplant waiting list every 10 minutes.

-- Nearly 115,000 people in the United States need a lifesaving organ transplant, with thousands more in need of tissue and corneal transplants.
+- Nearly more than 100,000 people in the United States need a lifesaving organ transplant, with thousands more in need of tissue and corneal transplants.

 - Surgeons can transplant a kidney, part of the liver, and bone marrow from living donors.

 Meet Autumn, Tammy, Chuck, and Virginia

 Learn about the lifesaving impact organ donors can make.

 Autumn was fighting for her life after being diagnosed with biliary atresia.
 Her father jumped at the opportunity to be the living donor.
 Read about their experience at UPMC Children’s.